 At a minimum, even if you aren’t drinking alcohol or getting off the ship at ports of call, you’ll need to find a way to get to and from the port, and will need to pay for gratuities.

 If you are concerned about the final bill, you can always visit the guest services desk during your trip to see how much you’ve already spent.
+The Disney Cruise Line app can also show you this information.
 Definitely keep track because costs can add up!

 Have you been on a cruise?
 How did you budget for it?